 A domain makes you keep your identity and you can anytime move away from the services of the WordPress.com at any given period of time.

 The themes and plug-ins at WordPress.com are quite powerful.
 There is a catch here though, you can’t install your own plug-in and themes at WordPress.com.
 Although they have a very huge collection of themes and plug-ins that can be selected by the user and can be used on the site but if you don’t like any theme and want to make one of your own, then on WordPress.com, you cannot do that.

 What you can do here is you can change the visual aspect of the theme.
 This can be done by uploading the CSS file on the theme you have chosen.
 This won’t come free and you have to pay for uploading the CSS file.
 But if you are going to calculate, this will be cheaper than self-hosting.
 One thing that the WordPress.com has on offer here is you can have a preview of the layout for free.
-You can see how a layout is looking on the page before buying it, and then after looking and selecting the best one that goes on well with the site you can pay for it and install.
+You can see how a layout is looking on the page before buying it, and then after looking and selecting the best one that goes on well with the site you can pay for it and install it.

 WordPress.Com or Self-Hosted WordPress Blog – Which One Is For You?

 Well all boils down to the usage of the person.
 There is no straight answer for this debate.
-If you can be okay with the elimination of plug-ins and custom themes and can live with it then the WordPress.Com will fit your bill right.
-As it comes with the option of having your own domain, this takes the game into the professional level as you can always move to self-hosted transparently later.
+If you can be okay with the elimination of plug-ins and custom themes and can live with it - then WordPress.Com will fit your bill right.
+As it comes with the option of having your own domain, this takes the game to the professional level as you can always move to self-hosted transparently later.

-And if you are the one that has just started with the blogging and want the things to be simple with host of various features for download for free, right from the plug-in to the various free themes on offer, then WordPress blog is for you.
+And if you are the one that has just started with the blogging and want the things to be simple with a host of various features for download for free, right from the plug-in to the various free themes on offer, then WordPress blog is for you.